the Military Family Research Insitute

 Purdue University Logo

-Meet our Team of Trusted Researchers
+Our Team of Trusted Researchers

 Operation ME is proudly conducted by a team of compassionate and professional researchers.
-Led by the Military Family Research Institute at Purdue (MFRI), the study team includes investigators from the Nathanson Family Resilience Center at the University of California Los Angeles (NFRC), the Naval Health Research Center (NHRC), the University of Ilinois, and the Utah State University (USU).
+Led by the Military Family Research Institute at Purdue (MFRI), the study team includes investigators from the Nathanson Family Resilience Center at the University of California Los Angeles (NFRC), the Naval Health Research Center (NHRC), the University of Illinois, and the Utah State University (USU).

 Shelley MacDermid Wadsworth, PhD